lambdamikel/LambdaSpeak3/README.md

 #### DECtalk Mode

 Very versatile and powerful speech synthesis - can even sing!
-Check out the `WELCOME.BAS` and `DECSING.BAS` example programs on [the `LS300.DSK`](cpc/lambda/LS300.dsk) to learn about the syntax of the Epson mode, and the [documentation of the DECtalk mode](manuals/EpsonDECtalk501.pdf).
+Check out the `WELCOME.BAS` and `DECSING.BAS` example programs on [the
+`LS300.DSK`](cpc/lambda/LS300.dsk) to learn about the syntax of the Epson mode, and the [documentation of the DECtalk mode](manuals/EpsonDECtalk501.pdf).

 There is also a [repository of DECtalk songs](http://www.theflameofhope.co/SONGS.html).
-Howver, most of these songs were written for an earlier version of DECTalk v2.
+However, most of these songs were written for an earlier version of DECtalk v2 (and LambdaSpeak uses DECtalk v5).
 Hence, they require conversion.
-You can get an idea by running `DECSING.BAS` and either loading `BANNER` or `BDAY`.
+You can get an idea by running `DECSING.BAS` and by either loading `BANNER` or `BDAY`.
 Also, there is a built-in song in LambdaSpeak 3, which you can listen to via control byte `&C6`.

 #### DECtalk-based SSA1 Mode (SSA1 Emulation)

-The DECtalk-based emulation of the classic Amstrad SSA1 speech synthesizer.
-The emulation is faithful enough such that the SSA1 driver software, and classic games such as `Roland in Space` will work in this mode.
+This is the DECtalk-based emulation of the classic Amstrad SSA1 speech synthesizer.
+This emulation is faithful enough such that the SSA1 driver software, and classic games such as `Roland in Space` will work in this mode.
 The speech sounds different from the original though, since DECtalk is being used, and not the SPO256-AL2.
 Use the SPO-based SSA1 mode for full authenticity and 100% faithful SSA1 speech.

-#### DECtalk-based DK'tronics Mode (DKtronics Emulation)
+#### DECtalk-based DK'tronics Mode (DK’tronics Emulation)

-The DECtalk-based emulation of the classic DKtronics speech synthesizer.
-The emulation is faithful enough such that the DKtronics RSX driver software, and classic games such as `Roland in Space` will work in this mode.
+This is the DECtalk-based emulation of the classic DK’tronics speech synthesizer.
+The emulation is faithful enough such that the DK’tronics RSX driver software, and classic games such as `Roland in Space` will work in this mode.
 The speech sounds different from the original though, since DECtalk is being used, and not the SPO256-AL2.
-Use the SPO-based DKtronics mode for full authenticity and 100% faithful DKtronics speech.
+Use the SPO-based DK’tronics mode for full authenticity and 100% faithful DK’tronics speech.

 #### Authentic SPO256-AL2-based SSA1 Mode (SSA1 Re-Implementation)

-A fully authentic re-implementation of the original classical Amstrad SSA1 speech synthesizer.
+This is a fully authentic re-implementation of the original classical Amstrad SSA1 speech synthesizer.

-#### Authentic SPO256-AL2-based DKtronics Mode (DKtronics Re-Implementation)
+#### Authentic SPO256-AL2-based DK’tronics Mode (DK’tronics Re-Implementation)

-A fully authentic re-implementation of the original classical DKtronics speech synthesizer.
+This is a fully authentic re-implementation of the original classical DK’tronics speech synthesizer.

 #### Amdrum Mode (Amdrum Emulation)

 LambdaSpeak 3 offers a PCM sample-playing mode - it emulates the **Amdrum module**.
-In this mode, every byte sent to port `&FFxx` (xx = arbitrary) will immediatly be played as an 8bit PCM sample.
-The **Amdrum software** works out of the box in this mode, and sample quality is surprisingly good / high, given that no DAC chip is used, but the PCM conversion is implemented in software on the ATmega 644, using a fast timer.
-This mode can only be exited by power cycling LambdaSpeak.
-All ATmega interrupts are disabled, for maximimum processing speed and sample quality.
-Hence, even the reset button of LambdaSpeak is ineffective.
+In this mode, every byte sent to port `&FFxx` (xx = arbitrary) will immediately be played as an 8bit PCM sample.
+The **Amdrum software** works out of the box in this mode, and sample quality is surprisingly good / high, considering that no DAC chip is being used; rather, the PCM conversion is implemented in software using a fast ATmega timer, and a simple RC filter is utilized.
+This mode can only be quit by power cycling LambdaSpeak.
+All ATmega interrupts are disabled, for maximum processing speed and sample quality (hence, even the reset button of LambdaSpeak is ineffective).
 Decoding of IO addresses &FFxx will only be active when the Amdrum mode is enabled.

 Note that this mode is different from the autonomous PCM Playing mode, which uses the onboard SPI 128 KB EEPROM for storing PCM samples.
-The sound quality of the EEPROM PCM Playing mode is superiour to the Amdrum mode and comes with zero CPU load, unlike the Amdrum mode.
+The sound quality of the EEPROM PCM Playing mode is superior to the
+Amdrum mode and comes with zero CPU load, unlike the Amdrum mode.

 However, the Amdrum mode allows you to use the awesome Amdrum software, and other CPC software that "streams" the PCM sample bytes over the databus.

 #### EEPROM PCM Upload Mode

-The 128 KB SPI EEPROM used to store the PCM wave files / samples for the autonomous PCM Play Mode (not the Amdrum mode) is organized in pages.
-Wheras the SPI EEPROM has 512 pages of 256 bytes, in order to keep page addressing to one byte, LambdaSpeak uses pages of 512 bytes.
-There is no page 0 in LambdaSpeak / LambdaDrum.
+The 128 KB SPI EEPROM, which is used to store the PCM wave files / samples for the autonomous PCM Play Mode (not the Amdrum mode), is organized in **pages.** Whereas the SPI EEPROM has 512 pages of 256 bytes, in order to keep page addressing to one byte, **LambdaSpeak uses pages of 512 bytes.** There is no page 0 in LambdaSpeak / LambdaDrum.
 Hence, the first page starts at page address 1 and has 512 bytes.
-The last page has address
-255. Hence, there are 255 pages of 512 bytes.
-Each page can hold one PCM wave file / sample.
-However, a single PCM file can also span multiple pages.
+The last page has address 255.
+Hence, **there are 255 pages of 512 bytes.**  Each page can hold one PCM wave file / sample.
+However, a single PCM file can also span multiple of these pages.

 Pages are uploaded as a whole.
 In case a sample does not fill a whole page, the remaining bytes need to be filled with 127.